Suspect charged in gruesome murder and dismemberment of Pennsylvania transgender teen | KRDO

 The cause of death was determined to be sharp force trauma to the head and the manner was ruled as homicide, Libonati said.

-Pamela Ladner, president of LGBTQIA+ Alliance Shenango Valley who spoke on behalf of the teen’s family, told CNN Pauly “was a selfless, loving child who loved nature, getting her nails done, and shopping.”
+Pamela Ladner, president of LGBTQIA+ Alliance Shenango Valley who spoke on behalf of the teen’s family, told CNN Likens “was a selfless, loving child who loved nature, getting her nails done, and shopping.”

 “She aspired to be a park ranger like her Aunt Liz,” Ladner said.
 “Our community is mourning with Pauly’s family at this tragic loss of young life.
 We are hoping justice is served.”